Brett Erlich: Career

 In 2012 Erlich appeared in the independent feature Dead Dad.

-In the fall of 2013, Erlich became the online host of Marvel's Agents of S.H.I.E.L.D.: Declassified, a spinoff online show on ABC.com.
-It is companion to the ABC Network show, Marvel's Agents of S.H.I.E.L.D.
-Declassified features recaps, sketches and featurettes to bring fans up to speed.
-According to Variety, the network plans three expanded installments during the season to delve into the series’ more provocative storylines, with the help of some special guests.
+In September 2013, Erlich became the host of Agents of S.H.I.E.L.D.: Declassified, a weekly online aftershow on ABC.com for Agents of S.H.I.E.L.D.
+Declassified features recaps, sketches, and featurettes to bring fans up to speed ahead of the next episode.
+Three expanded installments with guests were planned for the first season for its more "provocative storylines".
+He later appeared on Agents of S.H.I.E.L.D.: Academy's final episode.

 Personal life

-In 2017, Erlich married longtime girlfriend Brooke Marks.
+In 2017, Erlich married Brooke Marks, his longtime girlfriend.